On the automorphisms group of the asymptotic pants complex of an infinite surface of genus zero: The automorphism group of

 \subsection{Action of half-twists on the links}

-Let $d$ be a half-twist whose support is a pair of pants bounded by the curves $a,b,c$ of $E$, such that $d$ permutes $a$ and $b$.
-Then $d$ acts on $\LEA$ by reversing the cyclic order of the vertices of the triangle associated to the support of $d$ in $\LEA$ and fixing the vertex $V_c(E)$.
-Moreover $d$ acts on $\LE$ and preserves the type of edges in $\LE$.
-Hence, $d$ acts on the set of $V_{c'}(E)$, where $c'$ is among the set of curves in $E$.
-We distinguish four cases in the description of the action on $V_{c'}(E)$, according to whether $c'$ is adjacent to one of the curves $a,b,c$ or not :
+Let $d_c$ be a half-twist whose support is a pair of pants bounded by the curves $a,b,c$ of $E$, such that $d$ permutes $a$ and $b$.
+Then $d_c$ acts on $\LEA$ by reversing the cyclic order of the vertices of the triangle associated to the support of $d_c$ in $\LEA$ and fixing the vertex $V_c(E)$.
+Moreover $d_c$ acts on $\LE$ and preserves the type of edges in $\LE$.
+Hence, $d_c$ acts on the union of the sets $V_{c'}(E)$ over the curves $c'$ of $E$.
+We distinguish three cases in the description of the action on $V_{c'}(E)$, according to whether $c'$ is adjacent to one of the curves $a,b,c$ or not :

 \begin{enumerate}